-During the course, a range of different art modules is taught, enabling students to gain a wide variety of skills as well as an understanding of the principles underlying traditional arts.
-Her time at the School allowed Natasha to explore Zouaq painting in a way that she could never have done on her own or in Morocco.
-She has learnt to see traditional Moroccan art in the context of a wider philosophy that underpins all traditional arts and this has given her the freedom to develop her own art whilst respecting and preserving traditional techniques.
+The MA course allowed Natasha to explore her Zouaq painting in ways she could never have done on her own, nor in Morocco.
+She learned to see this traditional Moroccan art in the context of the philosophy underlying all traditional arts which freed her to develop her own art while respecting and maintaining traditional techniques.